Recording focus group discussion is not easy.

 Best Audio Recorder for Focus Groups

 My only concern is that it comes with 4GB of internal memory.
 That’s about 6 hours’ worth of good high quality recordings.
 You may want to get a 64 GB MicroSD card as additional memory.
+Here’s a detailed review of the Sony ICD ux570.
 For small focus groups, you’ll want to buy at least a couple of these recorders so that you can clearly capture all the participants.
-Check price on Amazon.
+For slightly larger focus groups in a roomy location, get a couple of ME33 boundary mics and use the Sony ux570 to power them.
+Buy Sony ICD-ux570 from Amazon.

-I realize that this is a post of audio recorders, but I’d be remiss if I didn’t mention the only device you can use to audio record large focus groups.
-The Olympus ME33 is the best boundary microphone for recording focus group discussions and meetings.
-Boundary microphones are great for recording large focus group discussions.
-Because you can daisy chain them, they enable you to actively cover a large conference room.
-And they pick up sound very well.
+I realize that this is a post of audio recorders, but I’d be remiss if I didn’t mention the only device you can use to audio record medium and large focus groups: boundary microphones.

 That’s it for this post.
 I hope you’ve found it useful.
 If you have any questions, post them in the comment section below.
 I do read all of your comments and endeavor to answer all of your questions.
 All the best in your research.